BCIT aspires and commits to creating a learning and working environment that is actively engaged in the elimination of racism and discrimination.

 We are committed to actively working and committing resources towards the ultimate goal of eliminating all forms of racism within our community.
-To further this goal, BCIT President Kathy Kinloch requested BCIT’s Respect, Diversity and Inclusion Office form an Anti-Racism Working Group and develop an Anti-Racism Framework.
+To further this goal, BCIT’s Respect, Diversity and Inclusion Office formed an Anti-Racism Working Group and developed an Anti-Racism Framework.

 Local and global events have compelled us to acknowledge our role in perpetuating systemic racism and to take action.

 The BCIT Anti-Racism Working Group identified four key priority actions to advance anti-racism, including short-term goals and longer-term aspirations:

 - Education and raising awareness: Building awareness that racism of different forms exists everywhere, educating the BCIT community about the various forms that racism can take, and developing approaches to preventing or addressing racism.